osuosl/timesync/source/api.rst

 .. note::

-    If a value of ``""`` (an empty string) or ``[]`` (an empty array) are passed as values for a string or array optional field (check the :ref:`model docs<model>`), the value will be set to the empty string/array.
+    If a value of ``""`` (an empty string) or ``[]`` (an empty array) are passed as values for a string or array optional field (see the :ref:`model docs<model>`), the value will be set to the empty string/array.
     If a value of undefined is provided (i.e.  the value is not provided), the current value of the object will be used.

 .. note::

-    In the case of a foreign key (such as project on a time) that does not point to a valid object or a malformed object sent in the request, an Object Not Found or Malformed Object error (respectively) will be returned, validation will return immediately, and the object will not be saved.
+    In the case of a malformed object sent in the request, or a foreign key (such as project on a time) that does not point to a valid object, a Malformed Object or Object Not Found or error (respectively) will be returned, validation will return immediately, and the object will not be saved.

 ----